Gold Beach

 With a variety of fish species including salmon, steelhead, cutthroat trout, and sturgeon in the river, as well as cod, lingcod, snapper, and perch offshore, you can fish in this area year-round.
 Check the Oregon Department of Fish and Wildlife for current rules and regulations.

-Gold Beach and its vicinity have one of the highest numbers of professional fishing tour guides in the state of Oregon because of the numerous options fishermen have here.
+Gold Beach and its vicinity have one of the highest numbers of professional fishing tour guides in the state due to the numerous fishing options available.

 Rockhounding